 - Live Christmas trees have been sold commercially in the United States since 1850.
 The first Christmas tree retail lot in the United States was established in 1851.

 - While Christmas trees used to be cut from the wild.
 Today 98 percent of all Christmas trees used in people’s houses are grown on farms.
 It takes six to ten years for the average tree to grow 7’ on these farms.

-- 93 percent of real Christmas tree consumers recycle their tree in community recycling programs.
+- 93 percent of real Christmas tree consumers recycle their trees in community recycling programs.
 There are more than 4,000 Christmas tree recycling programs in the United States.
 Great job!

-- Just one acre of Christmas trees provide enough daily oxygen for 18 people.
+- Just one acre of Christmas trees provides enough daily oxygen for 18 people.
 That’s a healthy Christmas tree Fact!

 - While Christmas trees can be good for the environment.
 Teddy Roosevelt actually took a stand on Christmas trees and banned them from the White House when he was president.
 He stated the ban was for environmental reasons.

 Now that you have some fun facts about Christmas trees under your belt.
 You can really impress your friends and family and your next holiday gathering.

 There is nothing that gets people in the spirit for the holiday season quite like a fresh-cut Christmas tree.
 While we may not have our trees up and decorated all year long.
 These Christmas tree facts can help keep you in the Christmas spirit all year long.